GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/at-a-glance.md

 * **Keystone Reform:** **Debt Justice Protocols** to stabilize economies during crises.

 ### Implementation Strategy: The Dual-Track Approach
-A "Global Stewardship Alliance" of 30-50 nations will pioneer these reforms, demonstrating their viability while engaging in pragmatic negotiations with existing powers to ensure a smooth transition.
+A "Global Stewardship Alliance" of 30-50 nations will pioneer these reforms, demonstrating their viability while engaging in strategic transition mechanisms with existing powers—time-limited arrangements with democratic safeguards, performance accountability, and automatic sunset provisions that serve democratization rather than elite accommodation.